وحكم الأمر نوعان أداء و هو تسليم عين الواجب بالأمر و قضاء و هو تسليم مثل الواجب به

 As for the case where one takes an oath that they will do iʿtikāf in the month of Ramaḍān, and they fast12, but do not do iʿtikāf, (then in this case) qaḍāʾ is only made wājib with an intended (nafl) fast.
 (That is because) the condition (of iʿtikāf, which is fasting) returns to its original, not because qaḍāʾ is made wājib due to another sabab.

-This is a well-known question posed by the Shawāfiʿ: if a person makes an oath to do iʿtikāf in Ramaḍān, and he fasts but does not do his iʿtikāf due to illness, the Aḥnāf hold that they do not need to do qaḍāʾ of the iʿtikāf in another Ramaḍān.
-Rather they say that the person will need to do another iʿtikāf as soon as possible, however they must also fast.
-The objection which arises is why must another fast be kept even though it has been done the first time round.
-It seems as though there is a qaḍāʾ of an adāʾ which was completed.
-Why not just do qaḍāʾ of an iʿtikāf?
+This is a well-known question put by the Shawāfiʿ.
+If a man makes an oath to do iʿtikāf in Ramaḍān, fasts, but is unable to perform his iʿtikāf due to illness, the Aḥnāf hold that he need not do qaḍāʾ of the iʿtikāf in another Ramaḍān.
+He must instead perform another iʿtikāf as soon as possible, and must fast while doing so.
+The objection is: why must a fresh fast be kept, when the fast has already been done the first time?
+The case looks like a qaḍāʾ of an adāʾ already completed.
+Why not simply do qaḍāʾ of the iʿtikāf?

-The Aḥnāf reply that in this case as the condition of wājib iʿtikāf is Ramaḍān13, to do iʿtikāf without fasting in Ramaḍān will not be valid.
-Therefore, when one is unable to complete their iʿtikāf due to illness, as they have completed their fasting, qaḍāʾ of fasting will be done.
-However as fasting is a condition of wājib iʿtikāf, when they made their oath for iʿtikāf it is as if they made an oath for fasting as well, therefore it becomes necessary to complete a nafl fast with the qaḍāʾ of iʿtikāf.
+The Aḥnāf reply that, since the condition of a wājib iʿtikāf is Ramaḍān,13 iʿtikāf without fasting in Ramaḍān is not valid.
+When the man is unable to complete his iʿtikāf due to illness, his fasting has been done, and so qaḍāʾ of the fasting is undertaken; but since fasting is a condition of wājib iʿtikāf, his oath for iʿtikāf is, in effect, also an oath for fasting.
+He must therefore complete a nafl fast alongside the qaḍāʾ of his iʿtikāf.

-Another objection which arises is that if the Aḥnāf are of the opinion that qaḍāʾ becomes wājib with the sabab of adāʾ, which is the āyah ﴿وَلْيُوفُوا نُذُورَهُمْ﴾14, then it should be wājib to do qaḍāʾ in a different Ramaḍān, as is the view of Zufar.
-If not, then the obligation of qaḍāʾ should be dropped in this case, as is the view of Abū Yūsuf15.
-The Aḥnāf reply that the period from one Ramaḍān to another Ramaḍān is a very long period, and a person is not guaranteed to reach the next Ramaḍān and complete their qaḍāʾ, therefore they should make qaḍāʾ as soon as possible.
+A further objection arises: if the Aḥnāf hold that qaḍāʾ becomes wājib with the same sabab as adāʾ, namely the āyah ﴿وَلْيُوفُوا نُذُورَهُمْ﴾,14 then it should be wājib to do qaḍāʾ in a different Ramaḍān, as Zufar holds.
+If not, the obligation of qaḍāʾ should be dropped altogether, as Abū Yūsuf holds.15 The Aḥnāf reply that the period from one Ramaḍān to the next is long, and a man cannot be sure of reaching the next Ramaḍān to complete his qaḍāʾ; he should therefore make qaḍāʾ as soon as he is able.

 Qurʾān 62:10 ↩